ElinaBoman/rps2/README.md

 Big credits to my fantastic mentor Brian O'Hare.

 #### Slack community
-Big credits to the slack comunity, espesially to Craig Hudson and Niclas Hugdahl who really took their time to help with bugs in the code.
+Credits to the slack comunity, espesially to Craig Hudson and Niclas Hugdahl who really took their time to help with bugs in the code.

 #### ChatGPT:
 Instructions on how play the games in the rule-area has been written together with ChatGPT.
 ChatGPT also helped creating the code to make computer decision random.
 This information has then been adjusted to fit this game.
 ChatGPT also helped creating the checkWinner function, creating suggestions for how to check the winner.